Skip to content

 Is It Hard to Get Into Baptist University of Florida?
 Acceptance Rate & Requirements

-Baptist University of Florida, located in Graceville, Florida, reviews applicants selectively, with an acceptance rate near 36%.
+Baptist University of Florida, located in Graceville, Florida, reviews applications selectively.
+The acceptance rate runs near 36%.
 Admitted students typically arrive with a mid-range ACT score around 20.
-The school reports a graduation rate of roughly 62%.
+The graduation rate is roughly 62%.

 Can I Afford It?